ucsd-progsys/131-web/lectures/05-cobra.md

 ### Motivation: Why booleans?

-In the 21st century, its a bit silly to use
+In the year 2018, its a bit silly to use

 + `0` for `false` and
 + non-zero for `true`.